jbarresi/WalletMonitor/README.md

 This is provided as is with no promise of warranty or commitment to bug fixes.

+***Note:***
-***Note:*** There is a runtime warning that will appear every time you restart the application.
+- There is a runtime warning that will appear every time you restart the application.
 This is a known issue with the PyDub library at the time of writing this application.
 No idea if it will ever be fixed.
+- There is also a chance the application will crash in the event of losing network connection (not that the application will help you without an internet connection anyways).

 ## Prerequisites
 In order to run this you will need the following modules installed: